lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Aquarium

 Several rooms are represented in the tanks:
-- Archives
+- Archives (↑ in front of a filing cabinet in the middle of two bookshelves)
 - Bedroom
-- Patio
+- Patio (X in front of smoker)
-- Laundry
+- Laundry (X in front of middle WASHING machine (top-load))
 - two bench seats, two urns, and a chair with an oval back (Drawing Room?)

-### Clock Tower

-- The